rangle/angular-training-slides/slides/src/content/directives.md

 ## Using Multiple Structural Directives

 When we want to combine multiple structural directives together
-- Can lead to unexpected results, so a template can only be bound to one directive at a time
+- A template can only be bound to one directive at a time.

 ```ts
 @Component({